Pannonhalma Archabbey

-The Benedictine Pannonhalma Archabbey or Territorial Abbey of Pannonhalma (lat.
-Archiabbatia or Abbatia Territorialis Sancti Martini in Monte Pannoniae) is a medieval building in Pannonhalma, one of the oldest historical monuments in Hungary.
+The Benedictine Pannonhalma Archabbey or Territorial Abbey of Saint Martin on Mount Pannonhalma (lat.
+Archiabbatia or Abbatia Territorialis Sancti Martini in Monte Pannoniae) is a medieval building in Pannonhalma and one of the oldest historical monuments in Hungary.
 Founded in 996, it is located near the town, on top of a hill (282 m).
 Saint Martin of Tours is believed to have been born at the foot of this hill, hence its former name, Mount of Saint Martin (Márton-hegy), from which the monastery occasionally took the alternative name of Márton-hegyi Apátság.
-This is the second largest territorial abbey in the world, after the one in Monte Cassino.
+It is the second largest territorial abbey in the world, after the one in Monte Cassino.